Have you got content marketing questions you’d like answered?

 - Have a strategy – know what your different marketing messages are and make sure that every piece of content you create is purposeful.
 What is your end goal and how does this piece of content help you achieve that goal?
 Not every piece of content needs to lead to more sales – some might lead to brand awareness, product education, entertainment etc.

-- Content marketing is about weaving a story about your brand or business – if all you are posting is promotional stuff about sales and products then you aren’t actually content marketing.
+- Content marketing is about weaving a story about your brand or business – if all you are posting is promotional stuff about sales and products then you aren’t actually doing content marketing – you’re advertising.

 Some of the biggest content marketing problems that we see are a lack of strategy and a lack of patience.